sinaptia/active_authentication/README.md

-# Pauth
+# ActiveAuthentication

 A pure Rails authentication solution.

 ## Main features

 * Pure Rails implementation, uses [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password), [generates_token_for](https://api.rubyonrails.org/classes/ActiveRecord/TokenFor/ClassMethods.html#method-i-generates_token_for), [find_by_token_for](https://api.rubyonrails.org/classes/ActiveRecord/TokenFor/ClassMethods.html#method-i-find_by_token_for) and [authenticate_by](https://api.rubyonrails.org/classes/ActiveRecord/SecurePassword/ClassMethods.html#method-i-authenticate_by).
-* Pauth authenticates users and only users.
+* ActiveAuthentication authenticates users and only users.
 If you need to authenticate other models you should be asking yourself if you shouldn't handle authorization differently.
 * Turn on/off the features you need by using concerns.

 ### Concerns